parasol-framework/parasol/readme.md

 * Full system abstraction for building cross-platform applications (file I/O, clipboards, threads, object management)
 * Multi-channel audio playback supporting WAV and MP3 files.
 * Hundreds of standardised scalable icons are included for application building.
 Fonts are also standardised for cross-platform consistency.
-* Can be used as an enhanced Lua framework by Lua developers in need of broad UI features and full system integration.
+* Parasol can be used as an enhanced Lua framework by Lua developers in need of broad UI features and full system integration.
 * WIP: Extensive text editing widget implemented with scintilla.org.

 ### Application Example